Start Here!

 What are you allowed?

-You ARE allowed a data booklet.
-The paper follows the structure of the IB course (i.e. questions on Topic 1 first, then on Topic 2, etc).
+You are allowed a data booklet.
+The paper follows the structure of the IB course (i.e. questions on Theme A first, then on Theme B, etc).
 This makes it easy to make the best use of your data booklet.
 Open the data booklet at the correct page matching the topic you are currently working on.
 It will help - I promise!

 How long and how many questions will I have?